railwayapp/docs/src/docs/reference/public-networking.md

 <Collapse title="How do I handle forwarding traffic to my exposed port?">
 To have traffic from the public internet properly forwarded to your service's exposed port, you must ensure that you are properly using the `PORT` environment variable made available to every service deployment.
-- If your application is listening on an explictely defined port, you must define a `PORT` variable with the proper assignment in your service's [variables](/guides/variables).
+- If your application is listening on an explicitly defined port, you must define a `PORT` variable with the proper assignment in your service's [variables](/guides/variables).
-- If you do not explicitely define the `PORT`, Railway provides one for you and exposes it during deployment.
+- If you do not explicitly define the `PORT`, Railway provides one for you and exposes it during deployment.

 More on this in the [Public Networking guide](/guides/public-networking).
 </Collapse>